How does electrolysis work?

 Many factors influence hair growth, so you will need to return for several electrolysis visits.
 There are MANY variations to each treatment, person, individual hair, skin tolerance, discomfort tolerance and the total number of sessions needed to remove hair permanently from a particular area will vary from person to person.

 Depending on how many hairs need to be removed, clients may return once a week or every other week or as needed.
 Most unwanted hair will be gone forever once the series of treatments is complete.
 Each treatment lasts between 15 minutes and two hours.
-At your initial consultation, I will provide you with your appointment schedule.
+At your initial consultation, I will provide you with negotiable options for your appointment schedule.